erfianugrah/revista-3/src/Performance-README.md

 ## CDN Integration

-The site is deployed to Cloudflare for edge caching:
+The site is deployed to Cloudflare Workers with Static Assets for edge caching:

 ### Cache Control Headers